cordoval/smpcl/README.md

-Simple Classifield or Catalog System - Sandbox for Symfony2
+Simple Classified or Catalog System - Sandbox for Symfony2
 ========================

 This sandbox is just in development stage.